 SENTIERO FERRATO OLIVIERI

-The Sentiero Olivieri (Olivieri’s path) is an easy equipped path that allows the connection between the Rifugio Pomedes (2303 m) and the Rifugio Ra Valles (2470 m).
+The Sentiero Olivieri (Olivieri’s Path) serves as an easily equipped trail facilitating the connection between Rifugio Pomedes (2303 m) and Rifugio Ra Valles (2470 m).
 It’s crucial to avoid confusion between the SENTIERO G. Olivieri and the challenging FERRATA G. Olivieri.

-The Kaiserjäger path is and very scenic, but also really important from a historical point of view.
+The Kaiserjäger path is very scenic, but also important from a historical point of view.
 On 23rd May 1915, the Kingdom of Italy declared war on the Austro-Hungarian Empire.
 The Italian Army occupied Cortina, thus ending four centuries of Hapsburg Empire rule there.
 The Austro-Hungarian troops withdrew onto the Lagazuoi to defend the Badia Valley and South Tyrol.
-From that moment onward, the mountains of the Lagazuoi area became the theatre of an incredible war fought at high altitude.
-The Kaiserjaeger path was the communication way between the bottom of the valley and the high emplacements on Lagazuoi, and was used to supply food, munitions, and war equipment.
+From that moment onward, the mountains of the Lagazuoi area became the theatre of an incredible war fought at high altitudes.

 FERRATA TERZA CENGIA – POMAGAGNON

 This itinerary traverses from east to west the south face of Mount Pomagagnon.
-Some parts are exposed, but well equipped.
-A a very exposed stretch leads to a pass between the Croda Cestellis and the Punta Erbing.
+Some parts are exposed, but well-equipped.
+A very exposed stretch leads to a pass between the Croda Cestellis and the Punta Erbing.
 This is the highest point of the hike.
 If you want to walk a few minutes more, from here it’s easy to get up to Punta Erbing.
-While not particularly difficult, but it offers gorgeous views on the valley.
+While not particularly difficult, it provides stunning views of the valley.

-This very exposed route poses no particular difficulties but, given its total ascent, is best suited to well experienced, fit walkers.
-Due care and attention is required when crossing the rubble ledges.
+This very exposed route poses no particular difficulties but, given its total ascent, is best suited to well-experienced, fit walkers.
+Due care and attention are required when crossing the rubble ledges.